 The circumstances of young people in the UK are changing rapidly, in terms of how they spend their time and the choices they make.
 The transition period between childhood and adulthood has grown, youth engagement in a range of risky behaviours has increased and the education and labour market options faced by young people have changed dramatically.

-CAYT (the Centre for Analysis of Youth Transitions) started life as a research centre, funded by the Department for Education, comprising researchers from the Institute of Education, NatCen Social Research and the Institute for Fiscal Studies.
+CAYT (the Centre for Analysis of Youth Transitions) started life as a research centre, comprising researchers from the Institute of Education, NatCen Social Research and the Institute for Fiscal Studies.
+CAYT was founded to improve our understanding of the journey between childhood and adulthood and how it is changing over time.
 CAYT produced new research on topics relating to youth transitions, including around teenage pregnancy, drug use and the drivers of education choices, which can be found on the publications section of the website.

-It also set up the CAYT repository.
-The aim of the repository is to draw together evidence on ‘what works’ in terms of policies designed to assist young people in their transitions from education to work, as well as reducing engagement in risky behaviours.
+It also set up the CAYT database of impact studies.
+The aim of the database is to draw together evidence on ‘what works’ in terms of policies designed to assist young people in their transitions from education to work, as well as reducing engagement in risky behaviours.
 Who is CAYT for?

 ADEPIS aims to:

 - Develop a high quality information and advice service for practitioners; and

 - Support the development of local capacity by promoting evidence-based programmes known to have an impact and building practitioner confidence

 - Making available differentiated support to practitioners building on practitioner needs, emerging trends and evidence of impact;